 The optional Preparatory Workshop will be held at the beginning of the Summer School before the other workshops starts (Friday and Saturday).
 It is a refresh/upgrade workshop, centered around skills in data preparation, data management and basic to intermediate statistics.
 This workshop is highly recommended for all those who need to strengthen or refresh their skills with SPSS and basic to intermediate statistics.
 This preparatory workshop will only be held if at least 10 participants have registered by mid-June.

 Methodology is clearly the corner stone of good scientific practice and a sound training in methodology will be essential for your professional future.
 There are however many different philosophies, approaches and techniques, many of them highly specialized.

 Therefore you should carefully consider your choices of workshops in a wider perspective, i.e. your training in the field of methodology for the years to come.
 We recommend that you discuss your choices of workshops with your PhD supervisor or seek advice from another experienced person in your field of research or work.

 For a number of workshops you are expected to have some methodological background, namely knowledge, skills and some experience with empirical analyses in the social sciences.
 When selecting a workshop, please read carefully the prerequisites listed with the workshops description before registering.

 Register by filling-in the on-line registration form bnhjki (this is the only form of registration).
-Registration is conditional until you have paid the invoice (within four weeks of reception).
+Registration is conditional until you have paid the invoice (within three weeks of reception).
 If you applied for the reduced (student) fee a recommendation letter/copy of an official document stating your student status is required to make your registration final.
 Registration is on a frist-come first-serve basis.

 To guarantee optimal learning conditions, the number of available places per workshop is limited (typically 10-12 for a workshops taught by the instructor alone, 20-25 when taught by an instructor and his/her assistant or co-teacher).